Got an upset tummy? We've all been there!

 Use ginger in cooking for extra flavor and to reduce digestive discomfort.

 You may not automatically think of turmeric as a digestive aid, however, this herb is extremely versatile in its effects throughout the body.

 Turmeric is an ayurvedic spice used in cooking but it can also treat many conditions and alleviate digestive problems.
 Its main active component, curcumin, is well known for its anti-inflammatory actions.
-Not only is it a potent anti-inflammatory, curcumin has actually been shown to be effective at relieving heartburn or acid reflux by protecting the mucosal lining due to its antioxidant nature (2).
+Not only is it a potent anti-inflammatory, curcumin has actually been shown to be effective at relieving heartburn or acid reflux by protecting the mucosal lining in the gastrointestinal tract due to its antioxidant nature (2).

 Curcumin supplementation is the best way to fully receive its therapeutic effects however we encourage you to include turmeric spice or root in your cooking as well!

 Another ancient remedy, chamomile is actually said to be one of the most ancient medicinal herbs known to mankind!
 Chamomile is a popular herbal remedy usually taken as a tea when symptoms like bloating manifest.